lastnitescurry/documentum164/README.md

 # documentum164
 Documentum 16.4 Server with Repository on Centos 7.5 / 7.6.

 Please note while this project could be taken and used by anyone, I am using it for my own learning of Ansible.
 Feel free to take what you want but be sure to understand and test before using anything in production.

+Please be warned, __I know there are bugs in this project__.
+However it the effort to fix, would not add increase my Ansible education!!

 ## CentOS 7 Vagrant Box for Oracle Virtual Box
 See my project packer-centos-vagrant for how the CentOS 7 vagrant box is created and what software is installed by default.
 For the most part I try to pre install as much as possible.

 - https://github.com/lastnitescurry/packer-centos-vagrant